n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 This sort order enumerates all of the possible final positions to which a codepoint might be reordered in Myanmar script.

+The position names mimic those used in the General Indic shaping model, for ease of implementation.
+However, shaping engines are free to use any naming scheme they choose.

 The basic positions (left to right) are dependent vowels (matras) and consonants positioned before the base consonant (`POS_PREBASE_MATRA` and `POS_PREBASE_CONSONANT`), the base